pycontw/pycontw-blog/README.md

     <img src="content/images/pr_step_2.png" />
     </details>

-    Modify the content of the red rectagle 1 and 2.
+    Modify the content of the red rectangle 1 and 2.
 After editing, press the `Create pull request` button.
 That's it!!

 Congratulations!!
 You've done all the jobs to post a new blog article.
-The next is take a rest, drink a cup of tea, and wait for the maintainer to come for reviewing your PR ~
+The next is taking a rest, drinking a cup of tea, and waiting for the maintainer to come for reviewing your PR ~

 #### More about the post

 The post could be written in Markdown or reStructuredText format.
-The file should be put under `content/posts` folder.
+The file should put under `content/posts` folder.
 Your filename should be the English title of your article.
 You'll have to translate it if there's no English title.

 The following is a minimal example of an article.
 * In markdown